3 Electrodynamics

 \[ \begin{align} \mathbf{E} = -\nabla\phi - \frac{1}{c}\frac{\partial\mathbf{A}}{\partial t},\tag{3.12}\label{eq:e_vom_pot} \end{align} \]

 $\phi$ is called the scalar potential.
-So Eq.
-(3.4) fulfilled.
+Thereby Eq.
+(3.4) is satisfied.
 The definitions of the potentials are therefore obtained from the homogeneous Maxwell equations.
-If you put the previous specifications in Eq.
+Substituting the previous definitions into Eq.
 (3.5), one obtains with Eq.
 (B.54)

 \[ \begin{align} -\Delta\mathbf{A} + \nabla\left(\nabla\cdot\mathbf{A}\right) + \frac{1}{c}\nabla\frac{\partial\phi}{\partial t} + \frac{1}{c^2}\frac{\partial^2\mathbf{A}}{\partial t^2} = \frac{4\pi}{c}\mathbf{j}. \end{align} \]